-Uncertainty is an unavoidable part of life.
+Uncertainty is a part of life.
 Many of us feel distress when faced with uncertainty.
 This makes sense, given that sometimes things do turn out badly, or not as we would like.
 Nevertheless, the “not knowing” can still be the worst part of a situation.
+So much so that avoiding uncertainty becomes an entrenched habit for some of us.
 Why is this universal aspect of the human experience so often a source of distress?

 Uncertainty feels uncomfortable because it challenges our efforts to anticipate our future and be in control.
 Our ability to understand the future leads to having expectations.
 This leads to trying to control our surroundings as best we can.
 This is healthy.
 It helps us to achieve our goals, make plans, and solve problems creatively.

 But at times, trying to exercise control in response to uncertainty can actually increase our suffering.
-It can even lead to a diagnosable anxiety disorder.
+This is sometimes called uncertainty avoidance, and it can lead to a diagnosable anxiety disorder.

 Individuals vary greatly in their ability to tolerate uncertainty.
 While some people can generally accept uncertainty and “roll with it,” doing so is hard for many others.
 Some people feel easily overwhelmed by uncertainty and find it scary.
 They will do whatever they can to reduce it or escape it.
 This can result in procrastination, avoiding experiences altogether, and excessive efforts to control their surroundings, all of which typically add to their distress.
 Excessive worry, striving for perfection, overpreparing, seeking assurance from others, and excessive list making are some common ways people try to maintain a sense of control in the face of uncertainty.